-Prior to giving the medication 2 members of staff will check that the identity of the pupil match that of the prescribed medicine and the dosage.
+Prior to giving the medication 2 members of staff will check that the identity of the pupil matches that of the prescribed medicine and the dosage.
 All medication administered is recorded on an ADMED 3 form, signed by the person giving the medication and counter signed by a second member of staff who witnessed the medicine being administered.

 Any remaining medicine is returned to the parent/carer at the end of the day or course.
 Medicine that must be kept refrigerated will be stored in the fridge in the school office.

-Most members of staff have undertaken First aid training, updated every three years, this includes administration of EPIPENS.
-EPIPENS are kept in the medical cabinet in the School Office, they should be clearly named and kept up to date (this is the parent/carers responsibility).
+Most members of staff have undertaken First Aid training, updated every three years, this includes administration of EPIPENs.
+EPIPENS are stored in accordance with Healthcare plan and they should be clearly named and kept up to date (this is the parent/carers responsibility).
 Lists of all children with allergies and long term medical conditions are on display in each classroom.

-Inhalers are kept in the school office, they are clearly named and kept up to date (this is the parents/carers responsibility).
+Inhalers are kept in line with the Asthma card completed by parents and they are clearly named and kept up to date (this is the parents/carers responsibility).